 Before daybreak the next morning, Jesus got up and went out to an isolated place to pray.
 Later Simon and the others went out to find him.
 When they found him, they said, “Everyone is looking for you.”
 Mark 1:35-37

 Fortunately, we don’t have to try to find Jesus.
-He is not only a part of us but He is readily available to make sure our prayers and petitions reach heaven.
+He is not only a part of us, He is available to make sure our prayers and petitions reach heaven.
 Here is what Paul wrote about prayer to the Philippian church.

 Don’t be pulled in different directions or worried about a thing.
 Be saturated in prayer throughout each day, offering your faith-filled requests before God with overflowing gratitude.
 Tell him every detail of your life, then God’s wonderful peace that transcends human understanding, will guard your heart and mind through Jesus Christ.
 Philippians 4:6-7 TPT